mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does process, voltage, and temperature (PVT) impact power, performance, and thermals?
 - What are process corners?
 What do they refer to?
 - What are typical temperature ranges for validation?
 - What can you do to decrease power consumpution?
 - What can you do to throttle performance?
 - What sort of temperature control loops are commonly implemented?

 ## Computer Architecture
 - What is a CPU?
 - What are some blocks in a CPU?
-- What's an ALU?
+- What is an ALU?
-- What's a cache?
+- What is a cache?
 - What are registers?
-- What's the fetch/execute cycle?
+- What is the fetch/execute cycle?
 - What is RAM?
 What does "random access" refer to?
 - Explain the memory hierarchy.
 - Describe the five-stage pipeline.